Kondo phase diagram of quark matter: Formalism

-As for the heavy quark number density, we consider the condition, $\Psi_{v}^{\dag}(x)\Psi_{v}(x) = \sum_{i} \delta^{(3)}(\vec{x}-\vec{x}_{i}) \rightarrow n_{Q} \equiv \overline{\sum}_{i} \delta^{(3)}(\vec{x}-\vec{x}_{i})$, with the three-dimensional delta function $\delta^{(3)}(\vec{x})$ and $\vec{x}_{i}$ being the position of the impurity $i$. $\overline{\sum}_{i}$ indicates average over the whole system.
+Let us define a ``heavy-quark number density" $\Psi_v^\dagger \Psi_v$ from the effective field $\Psi_v$.
+Then, we consider the condition, $\Psi_{v}^{\dag}(x)\Psi_{v}(x) = \sum_{i} \delta^{(3)}(\vec{x}-\vec{x}_{i}) \rightarrow n_{Q} \equiv \overline{\sum}_{i} \delta^{(3)}(\vec{x}-\vec{x}_{i})$, with the three-dimensional delta function $\delta^{(3)}(\vec{x})$ and $\vec{x}_{i}$ being the position of the impurity $i$. $\overline{\sum}_{i}$ indicates average over the whole space.
 Thus, $n_{Q}$ is the averaged number density of impurities.
 When we consider the impurity distribution in space, we tend to suppose that a single heavy quark exists like a single point in space.
 In contrast, for the present analysis, we suppose that the heavy quarks are distributed {\it uniformly} in space, and the density is sufficiently large so that the averaged distance between heavy quarks is smaller than the coherence length for the QCD Kondo effect $\simeq 1/|\Delta|$, which will be explained later.
 Due to the uniformity of the heavy quark distribution, the ground state does not break the translational invariance in contrast to the case with a single heavy quark impurity.
 In addition, as mentioned before, we assume that all the heavy quarks are static and do not propagate in space.

+We make a comment on the number density of heavy quarks $\Psi_v^\dagger \Psi_v$ which was defined above.
+This is not equivalent to the number density of heavy quarks in a usual sense because it is defined from the effective heavy quark field $\Psi_v$.
+In the heavy-quark effective theory, the energy of the original heavy quark is separated into the on-shell component (rest mass $m_{Q}$) and the off-shell component ($k^{0}$) as represented in the momentum decomposition $p^{\mu}=m_{Q}v^{\mu}+k^{\mu}$.
+Notice that the scattering between a light quark and a heavy quark is mediated by the exchange of a momentum $k^\mu$, while keeping the on-shell component $m_Qv^\mu$ intact, and thus the on-shell component of a heavy quark is irrelevant to the present problem.
+Therefore, what matters in the problem is the number density of the heavy quarks with non-zero off-shell components ($k^{0}\neq 0$), which is defined by $\Psi_v^\dagger \Psi_v$.